 Yoga has been around for centuries, but it’s only in the last few of decades that it has been embraced by the western world.
 The last ten years, in particular, have seen a surge in popularity for this ancient form of exercise.
-Greenwood’s G Active program includes a yoga component specifically developed for children in partnership with sports professionals and will introduce basic yoga concepts of focussed breathing, body awareness and gross motor skills.
+Greenwood’s G Active program includes a kids yoga component specifically developed for children in partnership with Kids Yoga teacher and teacher trainer Beth Borowsky from KarmaKidsYoga.
+A Karma Kids Yoga class combines traditional yoga poses with breathing exercises, stories, music, visualisation, meditation and mindfulness to create a unique experience that makes kids feel good both inside and out.

 What is yoga